Protein:

 A5 wagyu should require little to no seasoning.
 The steak is the star here, so let it shine.

-Cooking your A5 Japanese Wagyu
+Cooking A5 Japanese Wagyu

 For this steak we elected to cook the beef on a traditional Yakitori style grill.
 A5 is also cooked perfetly in a hot cast iron pan if you don't happen to have a Yakitori grill just sitting around.
 We do not recommend cooking A5 wagyu on a tradtional grill unless it is in a pan, unless you enjoy a lot of flare ups and grease fires.